eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq - script that takes a list of words as input and prints only words that appear exactly once sort | uniq -u  -script that takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd -Display lines containing the pattern “root” from the file /etc/passwd
+sort | uniq - script that takes a list of words as input and prints only words that appear exactly once sort | uniq -u  -script that takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd -Display lines containing the pattern “root” from the file /etc/passwd grep bin /etc/passwd | wc -l -Display the number of lines that contain the pattern “bin” in the file /etc/passwd